WaleedAhmed05/GoldenBullets-Soen6011summer2023/README.md

 To streamline the hiring process, employers will receive notifications when students apply for their job openings, while students will be alerted when they are invited for interviews.
 This feature facilitates effective communication between the parties involved, expediting the overall recruitment procedure.

+<a name="main-users"></a>
+## Primary Users
+1. Employer – create an account/register, login, browse candidates, add job offers, select candidates that have already applied to an offer for an interview, track the post
+2. Student/Candidate – create an account/register, login, and build/upload a resume; browse and apply for job offers; track applications
+3. Admin – Managing all user profiles, postings and tracking

 <a name="roles"></a>
 ## Roles